 - 1. Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - 2.
-Judge and Court Staff Monitoring Requirements: Point of care testing. - 3.
-Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
-Judges and court staff will be required to practice social distancing, and practice appropriate hygiene recommendations at all time, and wear face covering whenever in contact with the public. - 5.
-Protective Measures: The public will be restricted from interacting with court staff except when necessary.
+Judge and Court Staff Monitoring Requirements: check temperature daily. - 3.
+Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, nausea and vomiting, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
+Judges and court staff will be required to wear face coverings when appropriate, practice social distancing, and practice appropriate hygiene recommendations at all time.